Ninth Season Opened on February 18

 Concerts at Maritime Museum of San Diego Offer a Memorable Floating Musical Experience

 Concerts aboard the Berkeley, a National Historic Landmark docked in downtown San Diego next to Star of India, explore the evolution of the string quartet through the lens of Joseph Haydn’s quartet cycle.
-The Hausmann Quartet has so far performed 42 of Haydn’s quartets as part of the Haydn Voyages series, or 62% of his 68 works in the genre.
+The Hausmann Quartet has so far performed 47 of Haydn’s quartets as part of the Haydn Voyages and is on track to complete the cycle in the next few seasons.

-The creative and adventurous mix of music presented in the series, combined with the idyllic views and sounds of the harbor make Haydn Voyages one of San Diego’s best-loved cultural institutions, now in its eighth season.
-Critics have consistently praised the Hausmann Quartet’s “technical prowess and musical taste” (San Diego Union-Tribune) and noted the group’s “trademark sparkling ensemble playing coupled with graceful, stylish phrasing animated every movement” (San Diego Story).
+The dependably adventurous mix of music presented in the series combined with the idyllic views and sounds of the harbor make Haydn Voyages one of San Diego’s best-loved cultural institutions, now in its ninth season.
+Critics have consistently praised the Hausmann Quartet’s “technical prowess and musical taste,” their “especially refined performance of Haydn, marked by clarity, wit, and well-chosen tempos” (San Diego Union-Tribune) and noted the group’s “trademark sparkling ensemble playing coupled with graceful, stylish phrasing animated every movement” (San Diego Story).

 “The Hausmann Quartet is one of a handful of string quartets…that move with fluent ease from Classical-period works (Haydn is one of their specialties) to contemporary works by living composers.” -San Diego Union-Tribune “As Hausmann has amply demonstrated in its long-running project to play all of the Haydn string quartets at the San Diego Maritime Museum, these musicians matched enviable technical prowess with ardent conviction.” – San Diego Story